junbangliang/junbangliang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a master's student at Columbia University, advised by [Carl Vondrick](https://www.cs.columbia.edu/~vondrick/).
+I am a first-year student at Columbia University, advised by [Carl Vondrick](https://www.cs.columbia.edu/~vondrick/).
 Previously I completed my BE(Hons) in Mechatronics Engineering at The University of Auckland, where I worked on robotics at the [New Dexterity](https://newdexterity.org/) research group advised by [Minas Liarokapis](https://minasliarokapis.com/).

-My research focuses on improving the scalability of robotic systems leveraging large-scale pretraining of language and vision models, pushing robots towards handling a wide range of real-world scenarios and complex tasks.
+My research focuses on developing scalable robot learning methods to achieve human-like dexterity and capability.
+By bridging the gap between vision-language models and real-world robots, I aim to create intelligent systems that can seamlessly interact with and adapt to complex, real-world environments.

 In my free time, I enjoy spending time with my friends building creative gadgets and systems such as [LightSense](/projects/1_project/).
 Feel free to email me to chat about research and opportunities!